AkshatM/benchmark_envoy/README.md

 This repository builds a DigitalOcean image containing all our dependencies using Packer, and provides a Terraform script to launch a machine that will perform perf tests.

-In the image, Envoy 1.11.1 is compiled into a baseline version and a version that uses address space layout randomization (ASLR).
-The ASLR build is supported by setting the compiler flag `-fpie`, which creates a position-independent executable.
-It fronts a TCP echo server.
+In the image, Envoy 1.11.1 is compiled into a baseline binary.

-~We use the kernel parameter `isolcpu` to dedicate one whole CPU to Envoy and another whole CPU to the TCP echo server with `taskset`.~ We use `cpuset/cset` to pin envoy and the echo server to their own CPUs, disallowing all but kernel threads to run on these CPUs.
+We use `cpuset/cset` to pin envoy and the upstream to their own CPUs, disallowing all but kernel threads to run on these CPUs.
 This ensures a quiesced system.
 Hyperthreading is not enabled in any vCPUs in the images we use to build and work with.
 Unfortunately, because we're using a cloud machine, access to power settings via `tuned-adm` or similar will likely not work so we eschew setting this.
 The image uses Intel Xeon processors.

-Vegeta (https://github.com/tsenart/vegeta) is used to send requests to our baseline and ASLR envoy.
+[A custom load testing tool](https://github.com/AkshatM/bullseye) is used to send requests to our Envoy.
 We run them separately, not in parallel, to avoid network issues and to be able to chart the impact on CPU.

 # Development and Usage